captn3m0/captn3m0.github.com/pages/dns-privacy.md

 ## tl;dr

-1. DNS queries or responses are not logged by default.
-1. DNS responses are not modified.
-1. User identifiable data may be retained for upto 24 hours if I have to debug something.
-1. No data will be retained beyond 24 hours (either aggregate or identifable).
-1. No data will be shared with any third-parties.
-1. Your IP Address (or ISP) will not be revealed to the upstream resolver.
-1. No domains are blocked, unless required by law.
-1. Blocked domains will be listed on this site. [/dns/blocked.txt](/dns/blocked.txt)
-1. An yearly transparency report will be published.
+Your data is not logged by default.
+If it has to be logged, it will be deleted within 24 hours.
+No queries or respones are modified, and no domains are blocked or filtered.
+If law enforcement forces me to do anything of the above, the [block list](/dns/blocked.txt) will be updated, along with an Annual Transparency Report.
+Your data (even anonymized or aggregate) will never be sold or shared with another third party.

 ## Privacy